lupyuen/lupyuen.github.io/src/uboot.md

 _What's inside `early_uart_ready`?_

-Right now we don't check if UART is __ready to transmit__, so our UART output will have missing characters.
-This needs to be fixed...
+Right now we don't check if UART is __ready to transmit__, so our UART output will have dropped characters.
+This needs to be fixed: [qemu_lowputc.S](https://github.com/lupyuen/incubator-nuttx/blob/pinephone/arch/arm64/src/qemu/qemu_lowputc.S#L74-L85)

 ```text
 /* Wait for UART to be ready to transmit